tlarock/tlarock.github.io/markdown/projects.md

 * [NetSci 2020 Conference Talk](https://www.dropbox.com/s/8bcx75d37l87shu/netsci_2020_larock_final.mov?dl=0): Frequency of Significant Sequential Motifs Reveal Patterns in Pathway Data

 ###### Higher-order Analysis of Global Shipping Network Data
-Preliminary work studying a dataset of global shipping routes.
-We build on previous work studying shipping route data, contributing a _path-centric_ approach that takes advantage of sequential information in the shipping routes.
+We build on previous work studying global liner shipping service route data, contributing a _path-centric_ approach that takes advantage of sequential information in the shipping routes.
 In place of the shortest paths that were central to previous work, we focus on _minimum-route_ paths, or paths that use the minimum number of transfers between shipping routes.
 We find that previous work overestimated the role of nodes and edges through the "structural core" of the network as defined by that work.

+* [Paper](https://doi.org/10.1140/epjds/s13688-022-00331-z): A Path-based Approach to Analyzing the Global Liner Shipping Network (EPJ Data Science, 2022)
 * [arXiv preprint](https://arxiv.org/abs/2110.11925): A Path-based Approach to Analyzing the Global Liner Shipping Network
 * [Networks 2021 Conference Talk](https://www.dropbox.com/s/5saq5294gog9lkj/10217_LaRock.mp4?dl=0): Analyzing Shipping Route Data Using Higher-order Network Analysis